UUCNH – Share the Plate Program

 Things can seem to be too much at times…

-The Share the Plate program at UUCNH takes a portion of the money collected by the church and sends it to local organizations that are helping make a difference in the lives of the community.
+The Share the Plate program monies collected by the church are sent to local organizations that are helping make a difference in the lives of the community.
 Some of the Hallmarks of the program include the following:

 Pittsburgh Interfaith Impact Network